Losartan potassium metabolism

 Indication: High blood pressure, Diabetic nephropathy

-See also Losartan valsartan telmisartan
+See also Losartan 50 mg que es

 Remember to talk to your healthcare provider if you have questions or concerns about Losartan Potassium or its metabolism in your body.